Looking Closely at Children

 The next passages, with the black backgrounds, make learning visible.
 Actions here transcend the content and uncover the joy of accomplishment and contribution.

-Representation: At some point the leader/facilitator opens this passage by providing opportunities and alternative means of expression (and coaching the skills needed) to show what they are beginning to understand or do.
+At some point the leader/facilitator opens this passage by providing opportunities and alternative means of expression (and coaching the skills needed) to show what they are beginning to understand or do.
 Here are the Arts, all of the means of expression humans have evolved to “re-present” understanding.
 (It might be interesting if you dance as molecules of water.)
 The shift into another language of representation expands connections in neurological networks.
 The act of expression constructs understanding.
 The evolution of a visible product refines insights into these new discoveries.

-Reflection: With documentation available, gathered by facilitators from the very first engagement, learners can meet at a later time to review the whole deal, from their first impulses to their final product.
+With documentation available, gathered by facilitators from the very first engagement, learners can meet at a later time to review the whole deal, from their first impulses to their final product.
 They reflect on the internal choices they made that others couldn’t see; they begin to appreciate how their own energy unfolded; they revisit their interactions and often become aware for the first time of the necessity of interdependence and connection with others.
 Reflection builds a learning community.
 By co-constructing an understanding of learning how to learn the learning group comes to understand itself.
 This transformation expands into the future by having been enlarged to take in the past.

-Passages Flow
+Passages Have Flow

 It has flow, as Mihaly Csiksgentmihalyi calls it, a state of effortless concentration and enjoyment from start to completion.
 To create spaces for learners to experience that flow educators offer opportunities outlined in the right column corresponding to each learner’s passage.
 Afterward, the facilitators analyze their role in the process, looking at what they did and what they thought and constructing new pedagogical understanding.